 It is imperative that the victim of a sexual assault or a violent crime seek medical attention.
 Not only must the victim receive the necessary treatment to counteract the offense, but photos and forensic evidence must be collected for the purpose of prosecution.

-Crime Victims’ Center offers 24-hour emergency medical accompaniment to all three of the local hospitals in Fayette County and other medical facilities.
+Crime Victims’ Center offers 24-hour emergency medical accompaniment to both local hospitals in Fayette County and other medical facilities.
 The advocate is available to offer support to the victim and family during their crisis and better educate them as to the procedures taking place.

 In most cases of sexual assault, the rape kit is performed by a doctor or SANE (Sexual Assault Nurse Examiner) and given to a chain of command from the police to the forensic lab.